-- (a) For each confirmed release that requires a CAP, the State Inspector of Oils has the responsibility to provide notice to the public by means designed to reach those members of the public directly affected by the release and the planned corrective action.
-This notice may include, but is not limited to, public notice in local newspapers, block advertisements, public service announcements, publication in a state register, letters to individual households, personal contacts by field staff, or announcements on the OIS website. - (b) The State Inspector of Oils shall ensure that site release information and decisions concerning the CAP are made available to the public for inspection upon request. - (c) Before approving a CAP, the State Inspector of Oils may hold a public meeting to consider comments on the proposed CAP if there is sufficient public interest, or for any other reason.

-(d) The State Inspector of Oils shall give public notice that complies with subsection (a) of this section if implementation of an approved CAP does not achieve the established cleanup levels in the CAP or termination of the CAP is under consideration by the State Inspector of Oils.
+- (a) For each confirmed release that requires a CAP, the Director has the responsibility to provide notice to the public by means designed to reach those members of the public directly affected by the release and the planned corrective action.
+This notice may include, but is not limited to, public notice in local newspapers, block advertisements, public service announcements, publication in a state register, letters to individual households, or personal contacts by field staff, or announcements on the OPS website. - (b) The Director shall ensure that site release information and decisions concerning the CAP are made available to the public for inspection upon request. - (c) Before approving a CAP, the Director may hold a public meeting to consider comments on the proposed CAP if there is sufficient public interest, or for any other reason. - (d) The Director shall give public notice that complies with subsection (a) of this section if implementation of an approved CAP does not achieve the established cleanup levels in the CAP or termination of the CAP is under consideration by the Director.